 It is not known when Thoralby mill moved to an unidentified site alongside Bishopdale Beck, but it was probably in the late Middle Ages, when climate change reduced the water in Heaning Beck to a level insufficient to power a mill.
-The new mill on Bishopdale Beck will have been powered by an undershot waterwheel (see image opposite), which was not very efficient because it relied on the power of the water hitting the paddles at the bottom of the waterwheel to turn it.
+The new mill on Bishopdale Beck was probably powered by an undershot waterwheel (see image opposite), because the fall of water in the beck was insufficient to install an overshot or backshot wheel (see below).
+Undershot waterwheels were not very efficient because they relied on the power of the water hitting the paddles at the bottom of the waterwheel to turn it.
 In times of drought when the water level in Bishopdale Beck was low, the mill would not have been able to operate.

 An addendum to the survey in 1618 states: “The greatest part of these two Lordships [Middleham and Richmond] consists of Meadow and Pasture, & Out Commons, with a small quantity of arable land, it being not able to bear corn for the coldness of the soil and the length of winter there…" Since grain could not be grown locally, it would have been purchased at markets such as Richmond and Skipton, either by the miller or by local residents who took it to the mill to be ground.

 Below are several extracts from the Survey (courtesy of the DCM, Hawes).